stef-ania/stef-ania/README.md

 ## 🦄 About me

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=roboto+mono&size=16&pause=1000&color=8029F7&random=false&width=435&lines=Hi+%F0%9F%91%8B%2C+I'm+Stef.;Nice+to+meet+you!+%F0%9F%98%8A)](https://git.io/typing-svg)
 I'm a flexible and passionate **full-stack Web Developer**, with experience as **UX/UI Designer** 💅🏾, who loves designing and building **maintainable and scalable** solutions using the proper tools and **best practices**.
 I'm a **dedicated learner** and enthusiastic advocate of extreme & pair programming and agile methodologies, enabling me to **deliver value** through high quality and timely iterations.

 ## 📫 How to reach me

-- 👀 I’m a Web Developer
+- 👀 I’m a Web Developer | UX/UI Engineer
 - 💞️ I’m looking to collaborate on **nice projects**
 - 📫 How to reach me 👇
 <p> <a href="https://www.linkedin.com/in/stefania-desogus/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=23></a>